 Contract administration: The processing of claims for self-funded benefits under the terms of the Plan is provided through third-party administrators contracted by the Company and shall hereinafter be referred to as the Claims Administrator.
+The processing of claims for fully-insured benefits under the terms of the Plan and the applicable insurance contract is provided by the applicable insurers.

 Certain self-funded medical benefits are provided pursuant to an administrative services agreement between American Greetings Corporation and the Claims Administrators.
+United Healthcare is the Claims Administrators for the following Plan options: